persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-10-ml-dot-net-predict-temperaturer.md

 ---

-Artificial intelligence, Machine Learning and Deep Learning
+Artificial Intelligence, Machine Learning and Deep Learning

 Predict the global temperature using ML.NET